 Kendra Zelner has three brothers: Eight-year old Noah she’s determined to protect, Joel has no clue she exists, and Robert wants her dead.

-With reason to be distrustful of cops, she takes Noah and flees their Manhattan home for Joel’s ranch in Colorado.
+She takes Noah and flees their Manhattan home for Joel’s ranch in Colorado.
 Under the pretense of needing a job, she plans to hide out until her twenty-fifth birthday, when she’ll inherit her trust fund and legally gain custody of Noah away from Robert’s greedy hands.
 Unfortunately, her new-found brother’s sexy, infuriating ranch manager insists on demolishing her defenses and digging into her past.

 Colton Lawe has good reason to suspect Joel’s beautiful, long-lost sister isn’t what she seems—the little liar stole from him!
 He silently vows to expose her secrets, but long hours together on the ranch fosters a friendship and attraction neither of them expects.
 Can Kendra trust Colton with the full truth before Robert tracks them down?